zhaohuic/Docs/docs/index.md

         2. Anticipated Duration: Up to Seven Days
         3. Operational Continuity: After the move the cluster will remain operational until the end of the semester.

+        Stheno will be decommissioned on  October 6th, 2023.
+Stheno users can access their data from Lochness when Lochness is returned to service.

+## Current clusters

+* Lochness

+## Incoming cluster

+* Wulver

+Please direct all HPC related issues to [hpc@njit.edu](mailto:hpc@njit.edu).